 San Francisco, April 5 – On June 10 at Z Space, Switchboard Music celebrates its tenth anniversary with a six-hour festival featuring the Kronos Quartet.
 The festival, which runs from 3-9pm, will also feature cellist Teddy Rankin-Parker performing music by Michael Beharie; Ryan Brown’s Mortal Lessons, Ramon and Jessica’s Roses are Blue, the SF Conservatory Percussion Quartet, Billygoat, Splinter Reeds, and a return performance by the Kronos Quartet.

-The Switchboard Music Festival is the flagship event of San Francisco’s Switchboard Music, which exists to support the creation and performance of new music in the Bay Area by engaging artists and audiences from a wide variety of musical communities.
-On June 18 from 1-9pm, the Switchboard Music Festival will present twelve sets by over fifty performers, ranging from raucous rock to a capella chorus to amplified mouthpiece-less saxophone to bona fide pop music:
+The Switchboard Music Festival is the flagship event of San Francisco’s Switchboard Music, which supports the creation and performance of new music in the Bay Area by engaging artists and audiences from a wide variety of musical communities.
+On June 10, the Switchboard Music Festival will present seven sets of eclectic music as well as a mid-Festival birthday party celebrating ten years of Switchboard.